Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 .. _dataentropycam:

-..  figure:: ../images/cam_dataentropy.png
+..  figure:: ../images/cam_ddsentropy.png
     :scale: 50 %
     :align: center

-    The camera placement chosen by the VQ metric Data Entropy for this example.
+    The camera placement chosen by the VQ metric DDS Entropy for this example.
-    Note: this rendering has a zoom of 3 whereas the default rendering has a zoom of 1.
-    This example and implementation of the other VQ metrics can be found in `opt_viewpoint test <https://github.com/Alpine-DAV/ascent/blob/develop/src/tests/ascent/t_ascent_opt_viewpoint.cpp>`_.
+    This example and implementation of the other VQ metrics can be found in `auto_camera test <https://github.com/Alpine-DAV/ascent/blob/develop/src/tests/vtkh/t_vtk-h_auto_camera.cpp>`_.

 =======
 Partitioning